 I would like to contribute my passion for the Programme and Project Management profession backed by over 20 years of experience in the Public Sector project management world.
 This covers not just Defence acquisition but my experience as an OGC/Cabinet Office High Risk Review Team Leader and my experience of project delivery in military operational contexts.
 My roles here have included: Portfolio, Programme and Project Management in the contexts of ‘tangible’ product delivery, skills & process development and governance & review.
 I have a particular passion for the programme level having had close insight to the tools and techniques used at the Olympic Park to realise outcomes never previously achieved in modern Olympics.
 Demonstrable evidence of this ‘enthusiasm’ lies in my promotion of the APM at MoD, of the pursuit of Chartered Status, support for the RPP and encouragement for the Olympic Learning Legacy programme.
 And I would like to think that my connections into Whitehall could help carry the APM and PPM professionalism messages into Government Departments.
 (The Practitioner Director of the Major Projects Leadership Academy at Oxford, currently running under contract to the Cabinet Office, is a close colleague of mine.)

-You must register or login in order to post into this group.
+login in order to post into this group.

 Media Centre |

 House Rules |